matthewjwatts/DengueAedesAlert-BE/README.md

 4. **Cumulative Dengue Cases:** Shows cumulative Dengue cases over the last five years.
 5. **Cumulative Aedes Positive Years:** Visualizes cumulative Aedes mosquito surveillance data.
 6. **Data Management:** Tools for uploading, verifying, and deleting data.

 ---

+## Dashboard Architecture
+The app uses Shiny's architecture to support multiple users, each operating in their own isolated session.
+This means that each user has their own reactive context, and their interactions and changes within the app do not affect other users’ sessions in real-time.
+However, it's important to note that any data updates made by a user—such as uploading new datasets or deleting existing data—are applied to the global environment.
+As a result, these changes will become visible to all users once they refresh their app session.

+### Important Notes:
+1. **Global Variables:**
+   The global variables like `aedes_data`, `dengue_data`, and `postaldistricts` are shared across all sessions.
+This means that any updates made to these variables will be visible to all users.
+If the intention is to allow users to manipulate their own datasets independently, then these variables should be made session-specific.

+2. **Reactive Values:**
+   The app uses `reactiveValues` to store data frames within a session context (`data_values`).
+This is a good practice as it allows session-specific data handling and ensures that user interactions do not interfere with each other’s sessions.

+3. **File Uploads and Deletions:**
+   Any uploaded file or deletion of data affects the global variables, which means these changes will be visible to all users.
+For individual file uploads per session, you can store the uploaded files in `reactiveValues` within the session.
+If you require session-specific data handling, consider avoiding global assignments and instead use session-specific storage mechanisms.

+---